-- (1) Once received by the laboratory the blood spots become the property of the Department. - (2) The Department includes information about the Department's policy on the retention and use of residual newborn blood spots in the parent education materials. - (3) The Department may use residual blood spots for newborn screening quality assessment activities. - (4) The Department may release blood spots for research to a person if the person applies in writing to the Department for approval. - (a) The proposal shall include a written protocol for the proposed research, the person's professional qualifications to perform the proposed research, and other information, if needed and requested by the Department. - (b) The Department shall de-identify blood spots it releases unless it obtains informed consent of a parent or guardian to release identifiable samples. - (c) The Department's internal review board shall approve all blood spot research.
+- (1) Blood spots become the property of the Department. - (2) The Department includes in parent education materials information about the Department's policy on the retention and use of residual newborn blood spots. - (3) The Department may use residual blood spots for newborn screening quality assessment activities. - (4) The Department may release blood spots for research upon the following: - (a) The person proposing to conduct the research applies in writing to the Department for approval to perform the research.
+The application shall include a written protocol for the proposed research, the person's professional qualifications to perform the proposed research, and other information if needed and requested by the Department.
+When appropriate, the proposal will then be submitted to the Department's Internal Review Board for approval. - (b) The Department shall de-identify blood spots it releases unless it obtains informed consent of a parent or guardian to release identifiable samples. - (c) All research must be first approved by the Department's Internal Review Board.